mariadb-corporation/mariadb-columnstore-server/README.md

 ##Build dependencies

 ### Boost Libraries
-MariaDB Columnstore requires that the boost package of 1.53 or newer is installed for both building and executing
+MariaDB ColumnStore requires that the boost package of 1.53 or newer is installed for both building and executing

 For CentOS 7 and Ubuntu 16 and other newer OS's, you can just install the boost packages via yum or apt-get.